InfiniteVL: Synergizing Linear and Sparse Attention for Highly-Efficient, Unlimited-Input Vision-Language Models: Conclusion

-In this part, we provide additional details about InfiniteVL, which are omitted due to the 8 page limit of the main paper.
-Specifically, Section~\ref{sec:A} analyzes the cache evolution of linear layers versus SWA layers in InfiniteVL under long-term streaming inputs, illustrating its length generalization capability.
-Section~\ref{sec:B} supplements comprehensive evaluation setup details to facilitate the reproduction of our experimental results.
+{ \bfseries Appendix} In this part, we provide additional details about InfiniteVL, which are omitted due to the 14 page limit of the main paper.
+Specifically, Section~\ref{sec:A} analyzes the cache evolution of linear layers in InfiniteVL under long-term streaming inputs, illustrating its length generalization capability.
+Section~\ref{sec:B} supplements comprehensive training and evaluation setup details to facilitate the reproduction of our experimental results.
 Section~\ref{sec:C} presents a series of visualization cases demonstrating InfiniteVL's performance in general VQA, text-rich understanding, and ultra-long streaming understanding scenarios.